 19. Young Frankenstein: A hilarious twist on a creepy classic.
 If you loved Gene Wilder in Willy Wonka and the Chocolate Factory, then this one can’t be missed.

 20. Caroline: A young girl discovers another world where the grass seems greener—but is soon tormented by the twisted beings within.
 A new twist on the Alice-In-Wonderland story.

 Load up your watch list and queue to kick off the season!
 Happy Hauntings.

 Walkscore.com rates Bay Meadows high on the list for walkable locations to live on the San Francisco Peninsula and for good reason!
 Why?
-Because we are steps from shopping (Hillsdale Center), groceries (Whole Foods), parks, a farmer’s market and an easy bike-ride from downtown San Mateo with its burgeoning restaurant scene.
-San Mateo’s shared Bay Bikes are on-site, so no need to own your own.
-And Caltrain is a quick stroll from anywhere in the neighborhood.
+Because we are steps from shopping (Hillsdale Center), groceries (Whole Foods), parks, and an easy bike-ride from downtown San Mateo with its burgeoning restaurant scene.
+And the Hillsdale Caltrain Station is a quick stroll from anywhere in the neighborhood.
 Learn all about connecting the dots for your many transportation options with Connect San Mateo.